Tips for giving self-managed superannuation fund advice

 You must consider and ensure your client understands that:

-- while trustees can use professionals or rely on other trustees to help run their SMSF, responsibility for SMSF compliance remains with the trustees
+while trustees can use professionals to help run their SMSF, responsibility for SMSF compliance remains with the trustees

-- SMSF auditors must be registered with ASIC as an ‘approved SMSF auditor’ on the SMSF auditor register before they can sign off on SMSF audit reports, and
+SMSF auditors must be registered with ASIC as an ‘approved SMSF auditor’ on the SMSF auditor register on ASIC Connect before they can sign off on SMSF audit reports, and

-- all financial advisers who provide personal advice on SMSFs must be licensed by an AFS licence and registered with ASIC (see the Financial advisers register on ASIC’s Moneysmart website).
+all financial advisers who provide personal advice on SMSFs must be authorised by an AFS licensee that has the necessary licence authorisation and is registered with ASIC (see Information Sheet 276 FAQs: Registration for relevant providers (INFO 276) and the Financial advisers register on the Moneysmart website).

 What are the penalties for trustees if things go wrong?